A comprehensive guide for maintaining hydration

 6. Use a Hydration Tracker

-An application for tracking your water intakes for those who missed their regularity for water usage for keeping themselves hydrated.
+This application serves as a tool to track your water intake, particularly for individuals who may have neglected their regular water usage to stay hydrated.
 Using this strategy helps you maintain proper hydration throughout non-fasting daily periods.

 Hydration is a followed path in Ramadan